4shey/4shey/README.md

 ### Hi there 👋 I'm 4shey!

 🚀 I'm a multi-platform developer with experience in desktop and Android apps.
-🌐 Currently focusing on web development using modern technologies like Laravel and .NET.

 ---